Get answers to some of our most commonly asked questions

 For customers that experience a break in service for two months or longer, the very first service every spring is extremely important as it prevents mosquitoes from establishing a presence on a property each year.
 This singular service acts as a foundational catalyst that enhances the mosquito population reduction dramatically throughout the remainder of the year

-Although mosquitoes are active most during the times surrounding dawn and dusk, we are able to achieve remarkable results servicing throughout the day mainly due to the repellency properties of our natural oils.
+Although mosquitoes are active most during the times surrounding dawn and dusk, we are able to achieve remarkable results servicing throughout the day mainly due to the stationary target that mosquitoes provide while resting in harborage areas.

 Does this cover any other pests other than mosquitoes?